niplav/site/finesse.md

 *epistemic status: likely not just reinventing the wheel, but the whole bicycle*

 TODO: Revamp the naming & notation a bit.
+Granularity or precision instead?

 Say we have a set of resolved forecasts and can display them on a calibration plot.